-Dreaming of an Italian vacation?
-There are 20 regions and over 58 UNESCO World Heritage Sites in the country.
+Are you dreaming of a vacation in Italy?
+The country has 20 regions and over 58 UNESCO World Heritage Sites.
 Italy is an ancient land that has left a powerful mark on the Western world.
 Its language, history, and varied wines and cuisine have shaped modern times.

 But there is more to Italy than just Rome.
 Florence is awash with Renaissance art and was the home of Da Vinci for a time.
 Florence gave the world modern banking.
 The Uffizi Gallery is a stunning collection of masterpieces including Michelangelo’s David and Brunelleschi’s Duomo.